phatlv2/swautoma-productions/README.md

 - Google AdMob (for ads, if enabled in an app)
 - Firebase Crashlytics (for crash reporting)
+- Google Play Billing (only in Galaxy Infinity Wallpaper, for processing in-app purchases)

 These services process data according to their own privacy policies.